-After students have had sufficient time to complete the exploration, you may have a class discussion and ask value only if all the data values were the same.]
+After students have had sufficient time to complete the exploration, you may have a class discussion and ask

 - Why is the mean between the maximum and minimum data values? - Why is the mean a good number to use to describe a set of different data values?